 What is AKPK?

-Agensi Kaunselling dan Pengurusan Kredit (AKPK), or the Credit Counselling and Debt Management Agency, was established by Bank Negara Malaysia (BNM) as part of a Consumer Protection Framework under BNM’s 10-year Financial Sector Master Plan.
+Known as Agensi Kaunselling dan Pengurusan Kredit (AKPK) or the Credit Counselling and Debt Management Agency, it was established by Bank Negara Malaysia (BNM) in 2006 as part of a Consumer Protection Framework under BNM’s 10-year Financial Sector Master Plan.

 - Financial education on the responsible use of money and credit management skills.

 - Debt management programme to assist consumers to regain financial control.

 “One of the latest schemes that we are assisting with is the Small Debt Resolution Scheme (SDRS), starting 1 September.
 This is something new to us this year,” she said.
 “Overall, AKPK has two main roles: one to aid households and the other to aid businesses.”